William John Croot

 My Dear Mr Houghton

-We are fairly tires that with the long delay over the conveyance.
+We are fairly tired that with the long delay over the conveyance.
 Had we foreseen it, we should have taken other steps as regards the payment, I am now anxious to prevent needless delay on my part.

 It is a very complicated title but Mt Gabb thinks we shall be safe as there is no one to claim the property.